openprivacy/fennet/_posts/2005-01-11-less-databases.md

 layout: blog
 title: Less Databases
 date: 2005-01-11 05:52:28.000000000 -05:00
-categories:
-- blog
-permalink: "/blog/2005/01/11/less-databases/"
-excerpt: "Just came across Chis Ceppi's blog posts on <a href=\"http://ceppi.blogs.com/arbitrage/2005/01/more_less_datab.html\">more</a>
+teaser: "Just came across Chis Ceppi's blog posts on <a href=\"http://ceppi.blogs.com/arbitrage/2005/01/more_less_datab.html\">more</a>
   <a href=\"http://ceppi.blogs.com/arbitrage/2004/12/less_databases.html\">Less Databases</a>.
   \ He suggests that:\r\n\r\n<blockquote>\r\n\r\n...some aggregation of identity information into centralized systems would be a big step in the right direction."
+categories:
+- identity
 ---
 Just came across Chis Ceppi's blog posts on <a href="http://ceppi.blogs.com/arbitrage/2005/01/more_less_datab.html">more</a> <a href="http://ceppi.blogs.com/arbitrage/2004/12/less_databases.html">Less Databases</a>.
 He suggests that:

 <blockquote>